 The second extract is taken from the beginning of the logic problem 'Dinner Disaster', a task where the students have to work through five clues, each of which states which food a fictional child has, and a reason why they do not want that food.
 The clues can be linked together in such a way as to determine what each child should eat, and finally to answer the question of what Mike will have for his dinner.
 The group starts off with Callum organizing the clues so that everyone can see them, while Daniel manages who will read each clue.
 After reading through most of the clues, Tom makes a number of attempts to draw the group into the goal of the task, namely, deciding what Mike should have to eat.
-Although his first attempt at controlling the discussion is rejected by Jack, who has still to read his clue aloud, Daniel accepts his next bid for leadership, and starts to work with him to consider the possibilities.
+Although his first attempt at controlling the discussion is rejected by Jack, who has still to read his clue aloud, Daniel accepts his next bid for leadership, and starts to work with him to consider the possibilities (see Fig. 11).

-Tom Right, what should Mike have to eat?
-Topic Control Jack "Hey, anybody want these chicken wings, asked Grace, I don't like anything with meat in it" [reading clue] [rejected] Ignores Tom's attempt to control topic Tom Daniel What, "Can you work out what Mike should have to eat?" [reads question aloud].
-Well Mike could have pepperoni pizza [makes a suggestion] He can have a yogurt Topic control [accepted by Daniel] Callum Put it in the top corner [directing the organization of the clues, which the rest of the students help with] Planning and Organizing Daniel There's one, there's one for Jack to read; there's one for Tom to read [distributing the clues among the group] Turn Management Callum Turn them right round, it's easier like that [directing the group to turn the clues so everyone can see them] Planning & Organizing [continued from above] Daniel There's one for me [continuing to distribute clues] Turn management [continued from above] Tom Mike's allergic to yogurt, it can't be yogurt [having road the also Daniel passed to him silently.
-Tom Idea managamant
+Callum Put it in the top corner [directing the organization of the clues, which the rest of the students help with] Planning & Organizing Daniel There's one, there's one for Jack to read; there's one for Tom to read [distributing the clues among the group] Turn management Callum Turn them right round, it's easier like that [directing the group to turn the clues so everyone can see them] Planning & organizing [continued from above] Daniel There's one for me [continuing to distribute clues] Turn management [continued from above] Tom Mike's allergic to yogurt, it can't be yogurt. [having silently read the clue Daniel passed him, Tom summarizes it for the group] Idea management & development Group reading clues and off topic Tom Right, what should Mike have to eat?
+Topic control [rejected] Jack "Hey, anybody want these chicken wings, asked Grace, I don't like anything with meat in it" [reading clue] Ignores Tom's attempt to control topic Tom What, "Can you work out what Mike should have to eat?" [reading question] Well Mike could have pepperoni pizza [makes a suggestion] Topic control [accepted by Daniel]